Political Science Major

 Advising

 Your college years are an exciting time in your life — a time to figure out who you are, what you want to do, and how to get there.
 You’ll be making a lot of important decisions at UW-Madison that will shape your future.
 These may be difficult choices, but you are not alone!
-Your advisers are here to help you learn the skills you need to tackle the big questions.
+Your advisors are here to help you learn the skills you need to tackle the big questions.

 Our Department has professionals to advise you on: program planning, internship opportunities, study abroad programs, student research interests, transfer and study abroad credits, and more.